 Bow.
 A long bow, recurve bow, compound bow, or a crossbow.
 Bows must have a minimum pull of 40 lbs.
-Crossbows are prohibited for turkey hunting on the Alabama side of the installation.

 Cooperative Agreement.
 The agreement entered into by Fort Benning, the State of Georgia, the State of Alabama, and the United States Fish and Wildlife Service.